eduran04/eduran-portfolio/README.md

 ## License

-All content in this repository is proprietary.
 You may not copy, modify, or redistribute it without prior written permission.
 See [LICENSE](LICENSE) for full terms.